-- holding the keys secret, - including sufficient amount of random bits into each key, - rekeying on a regular basis, and - o never reusing a used key for a different purpose a.
-Peer Entity Authentication
+- o holding the keys secret, - including sufficient amounts of random bits into each key, - rekeying on a regular basis, and - o never reusing a used key for a different purpose

 That said, proper design and implementation of a key management policy is out of scope of this work.
 Many publications on this subject exist and should be used for this purpose.